 Firstly, it’s important to get familiar with wingfoil on land; first by playing with the wing itself on the beach for feel and starting to anticipate its reactions.
 Follow this up with trying nonfoiling on the water with a paddle board or daggerboard windsurfer, first on your knees and then standing up.

-As soon as you’ve mastered this step, prioritize a higher-volume board (120L for a beginner of 75-80kg) so you can have more stability.
+As soon as you’ve mastered this step, prioritize a higher-volume board (>120L for a beginner of 75-80kg) so you can have more stability.
 Regarding the foil, choose one with a mast that’s not too long (80cm is ideal) with a lower-aspect front wing for better lift.
 1600 or 2000 cm3 is ideal for taking off at lower speeds.
+Our Wing Foil Freeride pack is ideal for your first flights and will accompany you long after!

 Before your first takeoff on foil, make sure you know how to get back upwind nonfoiling (board in the water) so you don’t end up swimming or walking a kilometer back to your starting point.
 Whether you’re “goofy” or “regular” stance, take your first flight with your good side first.
 A few small tips include: